cado-security/product-help/docs/cado-response/discovery-import/aws/aws-ec2.md

 hide_title: true
 sidebar_position: 1
 ---
-# How to import AWS EC2 and EBS data into Cado Response
+# How to import AWS EC2 and EBS data into Cado

 Cado supports acquisition of EC2 instances.
 Select the region, and this will populate a list of EC2 instances available.
 You can filter the list of instances and buckets by instance ID, name, state or public IP address.
 Select the instance you wish to acquire.